ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 ### Setting pre-subscription data

 Pre-subscription is a set of rules and patterns put by the application.
-When an endpoint registers and its name, type and registered resources match the pre-subscription data, mbed DS sends subscription requests to the device automatically.
+When an endpoint registers and its name, type and registered resources match the pre-subscription data, mbed Device Connector sends subscription requests to the device automatically.

 The pattern may include the endpoint name (optionally having an `*` character at the end), endpoint type, a list of resources or expressions with an `*` character at the end.
 The pre-subscription concerns all the endpoints that are already registered and the server sends subscription requests to the devices immediately when the patterns are set.
 The speed of the requests can be limited by the configuration parameters preventing the underlying network to be flooded or overloaded.